Code-Institute-Submissions/pp3-5/README.md

       This is contrary to the spirit of the game, as it's design to require the player to think on their feet, not take time to strategize and plan out movements.

 ![Message window]()

+### Features left to implement

+- A main menu
+- A difficulty setting (setting the snake's speed, game size, number of apples, etc.)
+- More readable characters to represent the snake's body than just blocks